Platformus/Platformus-Docs/fundamentals/platformus_core/cultures.rst

 extension to store the culture-neutral string values using the `localizations
 <https://github.com/Platformus/Platformus/blob/master/src/Platformus.Core.Data.Entities/Localization.cs#L12>`_.

-When you create your own extension or describe your data model using the classes and members using the :ref:`Platformus.Website <platformus-website>` one, you can specify whether the particular string property is localizable or not.
+When you create your own extension or describe your data model with classes and members using the :ref:`Platformus.Website <platformus-website>` one, you can specify whether the particular string property is localizable or not.
 If it is localizable, N editors will be displayed, one for each of the cultures.
 It looks like this: